 Also track which research fields actually predict replies.
 Maybe job posts work well, but company announcements do not.
 Maybe founder posts create better conversations than technographic clues.
 The system should learn from outcomes rather than treating every data source as equally valuable.

-AI prospect research is the most reliable way to scale B2B outbound without resorting to generic spam.
-By analyzing unstructured LinkedIn updates and summarizing buyer intent, you can send highly relevant outreach notes that drive demos.
+AI prospect research is a reliable way to scale B2B outbound without generic spam.
+By reading unstructured LinkedIn updates and summarizing buyer intent, you can send relevant notes that lead to demos.

 Let Omentir handle the logistics.
-Configure your discovery agents to track active buyers, summarize their background, and draft safe, paced sequences that turn warm LinkedIn leads into customer conversations.
+Configure discovery agents to track active buyers, summarize their background, and draft paced sequences that turn warm LinkedIn leads into conversations.

 The real advantage is consistency.
 Human reps are good at judgment, but they get tired, rush research, and skip notes when the queue is full.
 AI can keep the research format consistent, while humans keep the judgment honest.
 That combination is what makes personalized outbound scale without turning into generic automation.

 Unstructured prospect data includes company updates, personal feed posts, about sections, and job descriptions.
-Analyzing it allows you to identify specific company challenges that structured data (like city or employee count) cannot reveal.
+Reading it can surface specific company challenges that structured fields like city or employee count cannot.

 Use approved data sources and integration paths rather than browser hacks.
 The research layer should summarize available context, keep source evidence visible, and avoid risky scraping behavior.

 Yes.
-By identifying that a prospect recently bought a competitor product or has a flat headcount, you can frame your outreach to highlight integration ease or cost savings.
+If a prospect recently bought a competitor product or has a flat headcount, you can frame the first note around integration effort or cost, instead of pitching a full replacement.

 It depends on the number of sources and checks you require.
 The useful goal is not raw speed; it is a profile that shows the source evidence, likely pain, confidence level, and a draft worth reviewing.